Discovery of disease-causing pathogens: Human immunodeficiency virus (1959–1984)

 Two species of HIV infect humans: HIV-1 and HIV-2.
-HIV-1 is more virulent and more easily transmitted.
-HIV-1 is the source of the majority of HIV infections throughout the world, while HIV-2 is not as easily transmitted and is largely confined to West Africa.
+More virulent and more easily transmitted, HIV-1 is the source of the majority of HIV infections throughout the world, while HIV-2 is not as easily transmitted and is largely confined to West Africa.
 Both HIV-1 and HIV-2 are of primate origin.
 The origin of HIV-1 is the central common chimpanzee (Pan troglodytes troglodytes) found in southern Cameroon.
 It is established that HIV-2 originated from the sooty mangabey (Cercocebus atys), an Old World monkey of Guinea Bissau, Gabon, and Cameroon.

 It is hypothesized that HIV probably transferred to humans as a result of direct contact with primates, for instance during hunting, butchery, or inter-species sexual contact.